In this post we will answer 3 key questions commonly asked about older adults and protein intake.

 - Do older adults need supplements?

-Substantial evidence supports the use of regular strength/ resistance training programmes in older adults to counteract this loss of muscle mass and strength.
+Substantial evidence supports the use of regular strength training programmes in older adults to counteract this decline in muscle mass and strength.
 Strength programmes (consisting of just 2-3 sessions per week, of 12-20 sets per muscle group), providing they are sufficiently challenging the muscles to adapt, have been shown to not only maintain muscle mass and strength, but even improve it.
 These positive results are seen in all ages, even into the 10th decade of life!
 (1).

 That is roughly 45g for an average woman, and 55g for an average man.
 This does vary depending on physical activity levels.
 The American College of Sports Medicine (ACSM) recommends higher levels for active adults who are lifting weights regularly or engage in regular high-intensity running or cycling: 1.2-1.7g/kg/body weight/day (3).

 What is the recommended amount of protein for older adults?